1935 GRUNOW RADIO STORY

 About two years ago I decided to restore it.
 Knowing nothing about the restoration of an old radio, I decided to take the chassis up to Michael in Oregon, thinking that he would like to restore it.
 After a year in his attic, I decided that I had better recover it and bring it back home.

-http://antiqueradios.com/forums/viewtopic.php?t=90720) and started to gleam a lot of information.
+I started to research and found out that there was a lot of information about restoring old radios, on the internet.
+I was even able to download the Grunow schematics.
+I joined the antique foram on the internet (http://antiqueradios.com/forums/viewtopic.php?t=90720) and started to gleam a lot of information.
 I first restored the radio cabinet by scrubbing off years of grime with steel wool and hand cleaner.
 It cleaned up so good that the only thing I had to do then was give it 4 coats of laquer spray.

 It does not look new, but it does look like a restored antique.
 Success!!
 I then replaced tha Grill cloth which I purchased from iternet.